Justice, Equity, Decolonization, Diversity, Inclusion

 Creative Equity Roadmap

-B.C.’s motion picture industry is undertaking transformative action – both independently and collectively to achieve greater equity, diversity and inclusion.
-The Creative Equity Roadmap is designed as a central touchpoint to champion and unite the industry’s JEDDI work through shared foundations, a common language, and baseline resources.
+B.C.’s motion picture industry is undertaking transformative action – both independently and collectively to achieve greater equity, diversity, and inclusion.
+A partner site to Creative Pathways™ for career-seekers, the Creative Equity Roadmap is designed as a central tool for those working inside our creative sector.
+It champions and aligns the sector’s JEDDI work through shared foundations, a common language, and baseline resources.

 Visit the Creative Equity Roadmap